 Steps to assist your recommender in writing a strong recommendation:

 1. Choose someone familiar with you and your work.
 Letters from professors or instructors are preferred over teaching assistants or other academic staff.
 You are encouraged to get to know two professors during your undergraduate career.
 Stay after class to ask questions.
 Attend office hours to discuss course material, ask questions or request advice regarding classes or graduate and career options.
 Ask the professor to tell you “her/his story” or how he/she journeyed to her/his current position.
 You will gain insight and guidance on academic and career matters, as well as end up with excellent letters of recommendation for employment, scholarships, fellowships, internships or graduate and professional school applications.

 2. Contact your recommender at least three weeks ahead of time.
-Ask the question, “Are able to write a strong letter of reference for me for the … application?”
+Ask the question, “Are you able to write a strong letter of reference for me for the … application?”
 Choose a recommender who can positively answer this question.
 Include in your request information stating when the letter is due and where it should be sent.
 Share the name of the scholarship and information about the application process to which you are applying.
 This allows your recommender to write a tailored letter and seek assistance in navigating within WiSH, if necessary.

 3. The College of Letters and Science generates an automated request to your recommender after you input information (name and email) and provides a mechanism for the recommendation to be uploaded into your application.